mmmohajer/translator/docs/client/readme.md

 # 📦 Custom React Hooks Documentation

-This document introduces three custom React hooks designed for scalable, maintainable, and DRY code in your project.
+This document introduces custom React hooks designed for scalable, maintainable, and DRY code in your project.
 Each hook is fully integrated with Redux and provides a clean API for common frontend needs.

 ---